top of page

 Dr. Arthur Stone found that a small pleasant everyday event boosts the immune system for two to three days, while a small, everyday stressful event depresses the immune system for about a day.

-The study focused on the effects of ordinary, smaller life events on everyday life, not on long term or sudden, acute stressful or joyful events.
+The study focused on the effects of ordinary, smaller life events on everyday life, rather than long term or sudden, acute stressful or joyful events.
+The goal was to understand how daily experiences quietly shape health over time.

-Their immune response was measured by daily samples of their saliva.
+Their immune response was measured by daily saliva samples.

-Interestingly, when the men reported cold symptoms, there had been an increase in stressors three to five days before the cold symptoms came out, which is the incubation period for the cold virus.
+One particularly interesting finding emerged when participants reported cold symptoms.
+An increase in stressors had occurred three to five days prior, which aligns with the incubation period of the common cold virus.

 But what was most interesting was that a drop in pleasurable events predicted a cold more readily than an increase in negative events!